 - Certificate in Forensic Drug Chemistry

 These programs are offered entirely online with asynchronous elements and can be completed anywhere, at your own pace.
-Students are accepted year-round, allowing you to enroll at your convenience.

 Once you’ve completed your graduate certificate coursework, you can transfer up to 15 credits to the master’s degree in forensic science, if you are admitted into the program and earn a grade of “B” or higher in the course(s).
 Being a graduate certificate student does not guarantee acceptance into the master’s degree program.